julcia106/Stable-On-The-Hill/README.md

 # Stable-On-The-Hill

-My first fully responsive website for an equestrian center called "Stable On The Hill".
-I created the website as part of a final project for university classes.
+My first, fully responsive website for an equestrian center called "Stable On The Hill".
+I created this website as part of a final project for university classes.
 It includes the following items:
 + subpages
 + in the menu, next to each item, there is an appropriate picture in svg format